-One week ago, I applied to become an e-resident of Estonia, in the wake of the UK’s decision to leave the European Union.
-You may feel positive or optimistic now that the dust is settling, but you’d have to agree: UK businesses are heading into a prolonged period of uncertainty.
+One week ago, I applied to for e-residency of Estonia, in the wake of the UK’s decision to leave the European Union.
+Even if you feel positive or optimistic, you’d have to agree that UK businesses are heading into a prolonged period of uncertainty.
 Depending on the way you run your business, e-residency may be an option worth exploring.

 Estonia launched its e-residency programme in 2014.
 It may help you to retain some of the important benefits we may lose when the UK finally exits the EU.
 You may want to register now; equally, it may be sensible to wait.
 We’ve already registered, just in case.